ashwingopalsamy-solaris/learn-go-with-one2n-bootcamp/notes/basics/README.md

 - In Go, a method is just a function with receiver argument.
 - One cannot declare a method with a receiver whose type is defined in another package (including internal packages).
 - Interfaces are implemented implicitly in Go.
 There is no `implements` keyword.

+### Channels and Go-Routines:
+- Once a channel is created with a specific capacity, that capacity remains fixed for the lifetime of the channel.
+- 'Resizing' of a channel can be done dynamically during runtime, by creating a new channel with desired capacity and moving the elements from old channel to new.
+- `cap` keyword is used to fetch the capacity of a channel.

+// Start from sync.Mutex tomorrow! :)